Fargo VA Health Care System

 - Complete the screening questions – show your phone to the screener at the entrance.

 If you don’t have a phone or the ability to use this tool, you will be screened by a staff member at the entrance.
-We encourage you to adopt this tool to help make our screening process more efficient.

-All staff, patients, visitors, and anyone else entering Fargo VA Health Care System facilities – to include our community based outpatient clinics – is required to wear a face covering, mask, or face shield.
+All staff, patients, visitors, and anyone else entering Fargo VA HCS facilities – to include our community based outpatient clinics – is required to wear a face covering, mask, or face shield.
 Everyone who enters a Fargo VA Health Care System facility will be provided a mask or face shield, if they do not already have one, at the entrances when they are screened.
 If you're unable to wear a mask for medical reasons, you will be provided a face shield.
 If you currently have your own face covering, we encourage you to wear it when entering our facilities.

 You may be tested for COVID-19 within VA and we may ask you to distance yourself from others while waiting for your results.
 Please be sure to inform your VA provider if you receive a COVID-19 diagnostic test outside of VA.
 You and your provider will discuss your treatment options and overall health status while COVID-19 safety restrictions still exist.
 You will discuss the risks of certain treatments or procedures, taking into account your overall health status, risk for complications, and urgency of the considered treatment.
 Your VA provider may recommend that you continue to postpone routine but highest risk procedures, including dental and eye examinations.